naezzell/edd/README.md

 ## (iii) Relevant parts to paper
-The job submission scripts, data analysis scripts, raw data, and machine calibration information is contained in `edd_pub_data.tar.gz`.
-Within the edd_pub_data top level directory, there are data wrangling scripts,
+The job submission scripts, data analysis scripts, raw data, and machine calibration information is contained in `dataAndAnalysis`.
+Each relevant part here is zipped to prevent the repository from being too large.
+The zipped files consist of
+- `eddDataWranling` -- contains scripts to wrangle data from experiments into a form to be analyzed
+- `armonkDataAnalysis` -- contains processed ibmq_armonk data, scripts to submit jobs and anlayze the data, and all armonk graphs in paper
+- `bogotaDataAnalysis` -- same as armonk above
+- `jakartaDataAnalysis` -- same as armonk above
+- `methodologyDataAnalysis` -- contains scripts for justifying our methodology (i.e. Appendix C)

+`eddDataWrangling` file summary
 - pauliData_wrangle.ipynb -- wrangle Pauli experiment data
 - haarData_wrangle.ipynb -- wrangles Haar convergence experiment data
 - haarDelayData_wrangle.ipynb -- wrangles Haar delay experiment data
 - average_T1_and_T2.ipynb -- wrangles all machine calibration text dumps into an average T1 and T2 across all experiments for each device as well as a directory for each device

-- Armonk/
-- Bogota/
-- Jakarta/
+`armonkDataAnaysis` file summary (similar for bogota and jakarta)
-These device specific directories contain the experiment submission sripts, raw data, machine calibration files, and processed data.
-For example purpses, we will discuss the Armonk folder structure, but the other folders follow the same patterns.
+- These device specific directories contain the experiment submission sripts, raw data, machine calibration files, and processed data.
+For example purposes, we will discuss the Armonk folder structure, but the other folders follow the same patterns.

-### Exploring Armonk submission scripts and data
-Within the Armonk directory, there are three sub-directories
+Within this directory, there are three sub-directories whose structure is otherwise self-contained
 - PauliData -- contains Pauli experiment submission script `job_submit.ipynb`, data, analysis, and plots put in paper
 - HaarData -- contains Haar convergence experiment submission script, data, analysis, and plots put in paper
 - HaarDelayData -- contains Haar delay experiment submission script, data, analysis, and plots put in paper

+`methodologyDataAnalysis` file summary (justification of methods via Appendix C)
+- `armonk_methodology_part1.nb` -- analysis and graph generation of subsections 1 -- 5 in appendix C
+- `armonk_methodology_part2.nb` --  analysis and graph generation of subsections 6 onward in appendix C
+- `methodology_figures/` -- collection of all methodology figures used in Appendix C

 ### Bottom line summary
 We will discuss what each important file/ directory in the above PauliData, HaarData, and HaarDelayData is.
 But the bottom line is